milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 ### Install Milvus Operator

-There're 2 ways to install Milvus Operator in the Kubernetes:
+There are two ways to install Milvus Operator in the Kubernetes:

-- 1. install by `helm` command with our helm chart
+- with helm chart
-- 2. install by `kubectl` command directly with raw manifests
+- with `kubectl` command directly with raw manifests

-Run the following command to install Milvus Operator.

 #### 1. Install by helm command